 Upon completing this training, a practitioner can expect to get good results applying what has been learned.
 It is recommended that the newly-trained practitioner do a post-workshop internship, consisting of supervision and assistance with case planning, to raise confidence and skills.
 An internship may be conducted long–distance.

-As demonstrated through examination and supervised activities, the student will be able to:
+Through examination and supervised activities, the student will be able to:

 - Explain the theory of the traumatic network

 - Explain the theory and practice of Traumatic Incident Reduction

 - Explain the theory and practice of Unblocking